the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 Courtesy of [Juliette Belin](https://twitter.com/JulietteTaka/status/1082735653929000960)

-Read the docs on making your own repo Binder-ready here: https://bit.ly/2t7M9wx
+Read the docs on making your own repo Binder-ready at https://mybinder.readthedocs.io

 ## Limitations with the public Binder instance